 WebTeam Central - the web based team calendar for Outlook and Exchange - offers even better opportunities for increased productivity and improved customer service.
 WebTeam Central gathers the appointments from Outlook calendars and gives companies and users the ability to collaborate regardless of the whereabouts of the individual user.
 The features are utilized through an Internet connection and a browser - fully compliant with Microsoft Outlook and Outlook Web Access.

-VB Code sample for a yearly planner style calendar.
+VBScript sample for a yearly planner style calendar.
 It reads your default Outlook calendar and creates a HTML calendar.
+Displays all your Outlook appointments (longer than 0 minutes) for a number of months (you choose which) on one page.
+Formats include 1 month per column, 1 month per row, or 7 days.
 Supports up to 12 months.
-Code can be adapted to filter out categories.

 Outlook Web Access